“If you believe it will work out, you’ll see opportunities. If you believe it won’t, you will see obstacles.” ~Wayne Dyer

 November 1: My balance is improving, however just as my leg fatigues, so does this.
 Once I am fatigued, I notice my gait becomes increasingly unbalanced.
 It is on the whole getting better.
 Where I am still most affected by this is when I am between two people, two objects, a narrow section of sidewalk, crowd, whatever.
 Here I lose my perception of where I stand.
 That’s hard to explain.
 This needs to go before I will be completely confident to pursue driving again.
 My forecasted blue print is to go for my license in 11 months.
 Still time to heal some more!

 December 1: My walking balance is improving as well.
 I still tip here and there.
-Although, I did need my son to screw in a light bulb with me for a lamp that required me to stand on a chair, reach up without anything to hold onto and unscrew the cover.
+Although, I did need my son to screw in a light bulb for me for a lamp that required me to stand on a chair, reach up without anything to hold onto and unscrew the cover.
 Could not do that.
 Serious vertigo.
 We’ll test another month to see if that changes.

 “Bang!
 Slam!”
 I misjudge the distance of things, usually mistaking them for being closer then they are, such as cupboards and doors and placing things down, etc.